Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Insensitive Medical Professionals

 You would expect doctors to be sensitive when giving their diagnosis.
-But I guess for them it just an everyday occurrence.
+But I guess for them it is just an everyday occurrence.
 But for me, the patient, it is a life sentence, without hope of redemption.

 The first doctor said that this condition happens for no reason (that’s what idiopathic means) and nothing could be done now as I was done growing.
 I was nearly 17 years old.
 But still advised us to go to the Orthopedic Hospital.